You are here

 “This study reinforces the importance of educating parents and other caregivers of children with food allergy about avoiding allergenic foods and using epinephrine to treat severe food-allergic reactions,” Sicherer says.
 “We must work harder to thoroughly educate parents about the details of avoidance and when and how to correctly use epinephrine to manage this life-threatening condition.”

 - Food Allergy

-- Guidelines for the Diagnosis and Management of Food Allergy and in the United States
+- Guidelines for Clinicians and Patients for Diagnosis and Management of Food Allergy in the United States

 References: Pediatrics.
 2012 Jul;130(1):e25-32.
 Epub 2012 Jun 25.
 PMID: 22732173